Carthus

 Be it sorcery or pyromancy, the arts that come in contact with humanity arrive at the same place.
 That is, they seek a will there.

 The reason is because the Catacombs are the city of Carthus.
-Like almost all other countries in Dark Souls, Carthus was in all likelihood originally a city state, only later becoming a multi-state empire.
+As with most other countries in Dark Souls, Carthus was in all likelihood originally a city state, only later becoming a multi-state empire.
 And Wolnir intentionally turned that original capital from a metropolis into a necropolis.
 The description for Wolnir’s soul doesn’t say that he was “keen to outlive” all the people he had killed as the localization puts it.
 Rather, he ultimately aimed to be the “last of the dead”.
 Put another way, Wolnir had offed countless people before finally deciding to off himself.
 He wanted his current skeletal form.
 Various item descriptions also reiterate Carthus citizens becoming the grave wardens for the Catacombs.
 Why would its pyromancers and squires dedicate the rest of their lives to taking care of their fallen nation’s tombs unless it was not really fallen at all?
-Everything we see is as Wolnir willed it to be, converting his own country into a massive tomb complex — fitting that his country share a name with Karthus, (カーサス) an undying spirit who likewise embraces death in the popular MOBA game League of Legends.
+Everything we see is as Wolnir willed it to be, converting his own country into a massive tomb complex.

 Soul of High King Wolnir.
 One of the atypical souls tinged with power.